SasView/sasmodels/doc/guide/orientation/orientation.rst

 The $\theta$ and $\phi$ orientation parameters for the cylinder only appear when fitting 2d data.
-On introducing "Orientation Distribution" in the angles, "distribution of theta" and "distribution of phi" parameters will appear.
+On introducing "Orientational Distribution" in the angles, "distribution of theta" and "distribution of phi" parameters will appear.
 These are actually rotations about the axes $\delta_1$ and $\delta_2$ of the cylinder, which correspond to the $b$ and $a$ axes of the cylinder